 How to become a full time Influencer

-While it might be hard to imagine, the influencing marketing Industry has grown from *just* $1.7 billion to $13.8 billion in 2021.
-In fact, current projections indicate that the global market for influencers will surpass $16 billion in 2022!
-That’s why it’s so important to:
+While it might be hard to imagine, the influencing marketing industry has grown from *just* $1.7 billion in 2016 to $13.8 billion in 2021.
+In fact, current projections indicate that the global market for influencers will surpass $69 billion by 2029!

 Discern A Hobby From A Business

-Whether you are new to this business or are a veteran of the industry, it is important to figure out a strategic approach for what you do on social media and on your website to grow in 2022 and beyond
+Whether you are new to this business or are a veteran of the industry, it is important to figure out a strategic approach for what you do on social media and on your website to grow in 2023 and beyond.

-So the first question to ask yourself is:
+So, the first questions to ask yourself are:

 How am I approaching what I’m doing when posting content?
 Is it my hobby or my business?

-This is not a question of whether you are “good” at being an influencer, taking pretty pictures, or writing creatively.
-Rather, this is a way of determining a.) where you are on your influencer journey, and b.) your roadmap for moving forward as a paid brand partner if that’s your plan.
+Don’t think of these questions as analyzing of whether you are “good” at being an influencer, taking pretty pictures, or writing creatively.
+Rather, think of them as a way of determining a.) where you are on your influencer journey, and b.) your roadmap for moving forward as a paid brand partner if that’s your plan.

-We all know that success doesn’t happen overnight; in fact, growing your brand on the internet is a slow burn.
+We all know that success doesn’t happen overnight; in fact, growing your brand on the internet to become a full-time social media maven is a slow burn.
 The metrics of success can vary widely depending on who you’re talking to.
 Your idea of success might be earning a few bucks on the side while having fun, or it may mean becoming a full-time influencer.

 There’s no wrong answer here!
 And both are okay, so long as they align with what you want it to be.
 Let’s chat more about that, shall we?